 In terms of zoning, the Zoning By-law for the Town of Penetanguishene classifies the subject property as Rural (RU) Zone.
-The severance proposal will not involve a rezoning as the severed and retained residential lots will all have a minimum lot area in excess of 2,000 m2 and have a minimum lot frontage of 35 m or more.
+The severance proposal will not involve a rezoning as the severed residential lots will have a minimum lot area of 2,000 m2 and have a minimum lot frontage of 35 m, and the retained parcel has a minimum lot area exceeding 19.8 hectares and a minimum lot frontage on Sandy Bay Road exceeding 152 m.
+A 0.3 m reserve is proposed for the frontage of the retained parcel along Gilwood Park Drive, so that the lot frontage will be determined along Sandy Bay Road.

-The Consent to Land Severance application is intended to sever five (5) single detached dwelling lots from a 4.0 hectare-parcel all in accordance with the Rural (RU) Zone.
+The Consent to Land Severance application is intended to sever five (5) single detached dwelling lots from a 25.2 hectare-parcel all in accordance with the Rural (RU) Zone.

-As part of the preparation of the consent to land severance proposal, the Goodreid Planning Group did consult with County of Simcoe and Town of Penetanguishene Planning staff on several occasions to refine the development proposal and address any municipal planning concerns.
-The County and Town planning staff input was taken into account in the Planning Justification Report.
+As part of the preparation of the consent to land severance proposal, the Goodreid Planning Group did consult with the Town of Penetanguishene Planning staff to refine the development proposal and address any municipal planning concerns.
+The Town planning staff input was taken into account in the Planning Justification Report.

-The completed Consent to Land Severance application, together with the Planning Justification Report of Brian Goodreid, MCIP, RPP of the Goodreid Planning Group, the Environmental Impact Study by Neil Morris, Consulting Ecologist and the Functional Servicing Design Brief of Kevin Bobechko, P. Eng. of the Kardin Group will permit for a comprehensive review of the Proposal.
+The completed Consent to Land Severance application, together with the Planning Justification Report of Brian Goodreid, MCIP, RPP of the Goodreid Planning Group, the Environmental Impact Study by Neil Morris, a Consulting Ecologist, a Functional Servicing Design Brief by Kevin Bobechko, P. Eng. of the Kardin Group and an Archaeological Assessment by Amick Consultants Ltd. will permit for a comprehensive review of the Proposal.
 This Proposal has been prepared to be consistent with applicable Provincial Policies and Plans and conform to the County of Simcoe Official Plan and the Town of Penetanguishene Official Plan and Comprehensive Zoning By-law.